Herzfeld-Lab/GEOCLASS-image/README.md

 The YAML-formatted `.config` file contains all of the configuration parameters for a classification task.
 To create your own config file, simply copy the example provided in `NN_Class/Config/mlp_test_negri/mlp_test_negri.config` and change the parameters to fit your task.
 The config file must have the exact format provided in the example file for the NN_Class software to work.
 The parameters in the config file are split into 5 categories, which are defined as follows:
 ### Model Parameters
 The model parameters define the hyperparameters of the classification model.
 Some of these parameters are only relevant to the provided VarioMLP model, implemented in `Models/VarioMLP.py`.
 For the other provided Resnet18 model (implemented in `Models/Resnet18.py`), set these parameters to `None`.
-- `model`:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This defines which Neural Network model to be used.
+- `model`: This defines which Neural Network model to be used.
 The example project uses VarioMLP.
-- `num_classes`:&nbsp;&nbsp;&nbsp;The number of classes for the classification task.
+- `num_classes`: The number of classes for the classification task.
 - `vario_num_lag`: (VarioMLP-only) The number of lag values to be used in the directional Variogram.
 - `hidden_layers`: (VarioMLP-only) The shape of the hidden layers of the VarioMLP network.
 Detailed description provided [here](#variomlp).
-- `activations`:&nbsp;&nbsp;&nbsp;The activation functions used in the neural network's hidden layers (right now, only [ReLU](https://machinelearningmastery.com/rectified-linear-activation-function-for-deep-learning-neural-networks/) is supported).
+- `activations`: The activation functions used in the neural network's hidden layers (right now, only [ReLU](https://machinelearningmastery.com/rectified-linear-activation-function-for-deep-learning-neural-networks/) is supported).
 ### Dataset Parameters
+The dataset parameters define the filepaths and hyperparameters pertaining to the 'split image' dataset.
+When starting a new project, the `img_path`, `class_enum`, `utm_epsg_code`, `split_img_size` and `train_test_split` parameters should be defined.
+The `npy_path` parameter will be automatically filled in when [creating a dataset](#creating-a-dataset).
+- `img_path`:         The path to the directory containing the GeoTIFF images in your dataset (explained [here](#setting-up-the-data-folder)).
+- `npy_path`:         The filepath to the .npy file containing all the split image data (explained [here](#creating-a-dataset)).
+- `train_path`:       Deprecated - used only to load split images in the old matlab format (file heirarchy with .png).
+- `valid_path`:       Deprecated - used only to load split images in the old matlab format (file heirarchy with .png).
+- `class_enum`:       A list of human-readable class names, of length `num_classes`.
+- `utm_epsg_code`:    [EPSG code](https://epsg.io/) of the UTM zone the geotiff image is within.
+- `split_img_size`:   Desired size of split images, in pixels.
+- `train_test_split`: Percentage of images to be kept as training images (0.8 == 80%), the rest are used for testing.
 ### Training Parameters
+The training parameters govern how the classification model is trained when using `train.py`.
+The [Training](#training) section contains a detailed description of these operations.
+- `use_cuda`:       If true, utilizes GPU for training and testing.
+See [Using a GPU](#using-a-gpu)
+- `num_epochs`:     Maximum number of epochs to run the training loop
+- `learning_rate`:  Initial learning rate for the optimizer
+- `batch_size`:     Number of split images to be passed through network before each iteration of the backpropagation
+- `optimizer`:      Optimization algorithm to be used during training (right now, only [Adam](https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/) is supported)
 ### Data Augmentation Parameters
+The data augmentation parameters define the preprocessing steps performed on the training data before being run through the classification model.
+An introduction to the motivations behind data augmentation and some basic techniques can be found [here](https://markku.ai/post/data-augmentation/).
+- `directional_vario`:    Whether to use directional variogram on split images (Always true for VarioMLP model)
+- `random_rotate`:        Randomly rotate via variogram before feeding into network
+- `random_shift`:         Randomly shift area to perform variogram over (if the split images are not squares)
+- `random_contrast`:      Randomly adjust contrast (untested)
+- `random_distort`:       Depracated
 ### Visualization Parameters
+The visualization parameters define how training labels and classification results are visualized when using the Split Image Explorer GUI.
+- `contour_path`:     Filepath to list of UTM coordinates of contour (described [here](#setting-up-the-config-data-folder))
+- `custom_color_map`: List of desired class color [hex codes](https://www.color-hex.com/) of length `num_classes`.
+If not specified, the matplotlib [tab20](https://matplotlib.org/3.1.1/gallery/color/colormap_reference.html) color map will be used.
+- `bg_img_path`:      Filepath to background image to display visualizations over (depracated, scaled tiff image used instead)
+- `bg_img_utm`:       Filepath to list of UTM coordinates of background image (depracated)
 # Datasets

 ## Creating a Dataset
 ![Output from createdatasetfromgeotiff.py](images/create_dataset_output.png)
 ## Labeling Training Data